VOLT

 The cluster daemon layer

-It connects outward to VOLT over a reverse control channel, so you do not need to expose inbound HTTP services on the cluster just to let the product drive work there.
+It connects outward to VOLT over a reverse control channel, so the cluster does not need to expose inbound HTTP services.
 Once connected, it can:

 • receive analysis requests,